 Emulsion paint is a water-based paint.
-The paint when dry produces a dry textured matte finish that is very accommodating and can be finished by being sealed with any sealant.
+The paint when dry produces a dry textured matte finish that is very flexible.
+The finish can be sealed with any sealant.

-Emulsion paint is commonly used to cover building interior walls.
-Emulsion paint is also common on plastered surfaces like ceilings.
-The water-based nature of emulsion paint makes it stick to several types of surfaces including concrete and metal.
+Emulsion paint is used over building interior walls and plastered surfaces like ceilings.
+Due to its water-based nature, emulsion paint can stick to different surfaces, including concrete and metal.

-Also, emulsion paint has a very low level of VOCs and chemicals so it doesn’t produce any offensive odor or fume.
+Also, emulsion paint has low levels of VOCs and chemicals so it doesn’t produce any offensive odor or fume.

-But, emulsion paint has a flaw.
-The paint is not as water-resistant as oil-based paints.
+But, emulsion paint has one flaw — it’s not as water-resistant as oil-based paints.
 This is because of its water-based solvent.
-This means emulsion paint is not washable.
-The finish should only be wiped and cleaned.
-Washing emulsion paint can blur the finish.
+So, enamel paint isn’t washable, it can only be wiped and cleaned.
+If you wash enamel paint with water, you can blur the finish,

 Emulsion paint is a very bright and vibrant finish.
 But how good is the finish when compared to enamel paint?
 Let’s find out by comparing both paint types.